klsalerno/Engineering-Assessment/README.md

-# Engineering-Test
+# Engineering-Assessment

-Engineering-Test is a Java project that takes orders for breakfast, lunch, and dinner.
+Engineering-Assessment is a Java project that takes orders for breakfast, lunch, and dinner.

 ## About the System